 05. Pretend it's your first day

 An interviewer’s job is not only to find someone with the skills to perform the work, but also who enhances the existing team.
 If there are dogs in the office and you are a dog lover, pet them (without being annoying).
-If a designer is using a special pen you love, compliment it, and if a conversation strikes up, don’t forget to introduce yourself.
+If a designer is using a special pen you love, compliment it.

 If a technical question arises and the interviewer pulls in one of the current engineers to help answer it, welcome the situation as if you are already colleagues.
 Seize every opportunity to interact in ways that demonstrate your ability to do the work and be part of the team, even if it’s only for a minute or two.